MatteoDeC/CodingTest/README.md

 * No MVC pattern or controllers have been implemented to keep it minimal.
 * Options can be passed as path parameters in Get requests, purely for practical and simplicity reasons.
 * Logging: each request and response is logged to a daily rolling file (max 10MB) inside the `Logs` folder.
-* Docker: solution implements a dockerfile to automatically configre a Docker container (for Windows).
+* Docker: the solution includes a dockerfile to automatically configure a (Windows) container.
 * Documentation: a Swagger page appears by default when running the solution, showing complete documentation about the APIs.
 * Actions: a Github action has been implemented (`workflow/build.yml`) to automatically build the project on each push.